PRUNERS/flit_tutorial/README.md

-# PEARC FLiT Examples
+# PEARC FLiT Exercises

-FLiT is a great tool to measure the effect of compiler optimizations on your numerical code.
+FLiT is a unique tool that measures the effect of compiler optimizations on your numerical code.
 These measurements can identify where optimizations significantly impact susceptible algorithms.

 Not only can FLiT identify which compilations cause variability and by how